 That’s right.
 Practice Maketh Perfect.
 Say that with us again – Practice Maketh Perfect.
 However, understanding mark schemes and writing answers in the correct format will help you score but how do you get better?
 Self-marking is fine, for certain subjects like maths, but for essay-based subjects, you need comprehensive, critical feedback.
 Don’t limit your grade by marking using a limited mark scheme.
 Let’s recap … Practice – Seek Feedback, Apply Feedback – Maketh Perfect.

 IB is just the beginning of the long, adventurous, and fruitful journey towards your chosen career and personal growth.
-Keeping these handy tips in mind while working towards your IB Program will ensure you pass your diploma with flying colours.
+Keeping these handy tips in mind will ensure you ace your IB with flying colours.
+If you need any support, check out the IB courses we teach.